Qiskit/qiskit-ibm-runtime/docs/cloud/quickstart.rst

 -----------------------------------

-To authenticate to the service, call "QiskitRuntimeService" with your IBM Cloud API key and the CRN:
+To authenticate to the service, call ``QiskitRuntimeService`` with your IBM Cloud API key and the CRN:

 .. code-block:: python